jina-ai/jina/docs/how-to/scale-out.md

 Now with your text corpus encoded as TF-IDF embeddings, it's time to save the results.
-We'll use Jina's [PQLiteIndexer](https://hub.jina.ai/executor/pn1qofsj) to persist our embeddings for fast Approximate Nearest Neighbor Search.
+We'll use Jina's [ANNLiteIndexer](https://hub.jina.ai/executor/7yypg8qk) to persist our embeddings for fast Approximate Nearest Neighbor Search.

-And you add this `PQLiteIndexer` to your Flow:
+And you add this `ANNLiteIndexer` to your Flow:

 ```python
 from jina import Flow